Four Bible Women in Extraordinary Worship and Devotion

 What Motivates Women In Worship?

 Women are reputed to be more spiritual than men.
-They usually outnumber the men in the congregation; they buy more devotional books and attend more seminars on like prayer and spiritual growth.
-At the root of their devotion is their need for personal relationship.
+They usually outnumber the men in the congregation.
+They buy more devotional books and attend more seminars on topics like prayer and spiritual growth.
+At the root of their devotion is their desire for personal friendship with God.

-Parents rejoice if their child chooses to pursue a vocation in church ministry during their age of responsibility.
-Hannah’s promise was not rooted in a hope for her child's adult years.
+Parents rejoice if their child chooses to pursue a vocation in church ministry during their age of responsibility; but Hannah would not wait to fulfill her promise in her child's adult years.
 She sent Samuel in his childhood to be groomed for God’s service.
 She fulfilled her promise to God literally and urgently.
 She also, connected her personal past experience with the celebration of the moment.